jython/book/sandbox/functions.rst

 Generator Example
 ~~~~~~~~~~~~~~~~~

+contextlib

+Jar scanner

 How to use in interesting ways with Java.
-For example, we wrap everything in Java that supports Iterator so it supports the Python iteration protocol.
+For example, we wrap
+everything in Java that supports ``java.util.Iterator`` so it supports
+the Python iteration protocol.

 Maybe something simple like walking a directory tree?
 In conjunction with glob type functionality?
 And possibly other analysis.